machenjie/node-thread-pool/README.md

 - `threadNum` :  integer Thread number of the pool
 - `maxRunningTask` : integer Max running tasks of all threads

-### ThreadPool.dispatch(method, ...args)
+### ThreadPool.dispatch(file, ...args)
 dispatch a task
-- `method` :  function It can be a normal function or a promise function, function accept two parameter, method(threadID, ...args)
+- `file` :  string Javascript absolute file path, it should export a function which accept two parameter, method(threadID, ...args)
-- `args` : A list of args which will be trans to the method
+- `args` : A list of args which will be trans to the method of the js file
 - `return` : promise<any> You can use this to get task return data

 ### ThreadPool.wait()